Datertec/Teabaggaz/README.md

-# Teabaggaz
+# Teabaggaz Issue Tracker
-Teabaggaz Issue Tracker
+Submit here all teabaggaz issues from the website or Discord Bot